IQTLabs/portunus/README.md

 Dovesnap also enables each container to be given labels on startup that currently expose two features provided by Faucet: centralized mirroring and ACLs.
 Portunus also exposes these options to the user, and rounds out the compatibility by wiring in these options for VMs as well.

-Portunus can be wholly configured and run on a single machine, no extra hardware or physical switches needed.
-However, it can also work in a distributed environment where the controller and NFV functions are in a central location and the compute resources can act almost like a cluster where nodes can be added or removed from the controller as the environment complexity needs to change.
-See the [example environment diagram](https://github.com/IQTLabs/portunus/blob/master/examples/environment/example_environment.svg).

 # Dependencies

 ```